 We are subject to reporting obligations under U.S. securities laws.
 The SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on its internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of its internal control over financial reporting.
-In addition, an independent registered public accounting firm must report on the effectiveness of the company's internal control over financial reporting.
 Our management has concluded that our internal control over financial reporting was effective as of December 31, 2008.
 See "Item 15.
 Controls and Procedures."
 Our independent registered public accounting firm has issued an attestation report on the effectiveness of our internal control over financial reporting as of December 31, 2008.
 See "Item 15.
-Controls and Procedures - Attestation Report of the Independent Registered Public Accounting Firm."
+Controls and Procedures.- Attestation Report of the Independent Registered Public Accounting Firm."
 However, if we fail to maintain effective internal control over financial reporting in the future, our management and our independent registered public accounting firm may not be able to conclude that we have effective internal control over financial reporting at a reasonable assurance level.
 This could in turn result in the loss of investor confidence in the reliability of our financial statements and negatively impact the trading price of our common shares.
 Furthermore, we have incurred and anticipate that we will continue to incur considerable costs, management time and other resources in an effort to comply with Section 404 and other requirements of the Sarbanes-Oxley Act.